 View teacher details

-Dawn Garisch has had five novels, a collection of poetry, a non-fiction work and a memoir published.
+Dawn Garisch has had seven novels, two collections of poetry, a non-fiction work and a memoir published.
 Her short stories and poetry have appeared in anthologies, journals and magazines.
 She has had a short play and short film produced, and has written for television and newspapers.
 Three of her novels have been published in the UK.
 In 2007 her poem Blood Delta was awarded the DALRO prize.
 In 2010 Trespass was short-listed for the Commonwealth prize for fiction in Africa, and in 2011 her poem Miracle won the EU Sol Plaatjie Poetry Award.
-In 2013 her short story What To Do About Ricky& won the NAF-funded Short.Sharp.Story competition.
-Her novel Accident was published by Modjaji in 2017 and her adaptation of her novel Trespass was staged.
+In 2013 her short story What To Do About Ricky won the NAF-funded Short.Sharp.Story competition.
+Her novel Accident was published by Modjaji in 2017 and her adaptations of her novels Accident and Trespass were staged.
 She published her latest book Breaking Milk in 2020.
 She is interested in trans-disciplinary work in science and art, and between different art forms and teaches life writing and creative method courses.
 She is a practising medical doctor and lives in Cape Town.